Curried Spinach and Chickpea Soup with Fine Noodles

 - 2 medium carrots, peeled and finely diced

 - 6 cups water

 - 14- to 16-ounce can diced tomatoes (try fire-roasted)

 - 2 teaspoons good-quality curry powder

-- 4 ounces or so fine noodles (such as vermicelli), broken into 2-inch lengths
+- 4 ounces or so fine noodles (see note)

 - 4 to 6 ounces baby spinach, rinsed.